Bertrandbenj/juniter/docs/workspace/HTTP_API.md

 **Goal**

-GET hardship level for all member's uid for writing next block.
+GET hardship level for all member's uid for wuseriding next block.

 **Parameters**